 At the heart of the Archives’ family history studies is our large memoir collection.
 A Moravian memoir, known as a Lebenslauf in German, is an account – often autobiographical in part – of the life of a Gemein, or congregation, member.
 Important life events are recounted with special attention given to spiritual struggles and progress.
 Memoirs were encouraged by the founder of the renewed Moravian Church, Count Zinzendorf, as a way to “make the invisible church visible,” and many are preserved in the Archive for inspirational and instructional purposes.
 Not every memoir is detailed, but many are.

-At the unique heart of our family history studies is a collection of memoirs of over 14,000 individual members of the Moravian Church, from its beginnings in North Carolina until the present day.
-Several hundred additional memoirs since 2005 await scanning, while some 500 18th-century items await translation.
+Our collection includes over 14,000 memoirs for individual members of the Moravian Church, Southern Province, from its beginnings in North Carolina to the present day.
+Several hundred additional memoirs since 2005 are being added, while some 500 18th-century memoirs await translation.

 Visitors can access our memoir collection database through our in-house research computers.
 English language memoirs can be viewed digitally, and for a fee researchers can obtain copies.
 Copies of English language memoirs can also be ordered through our website, Click here for more information: Remote Ordering of Memoirs